Skip to main content

 For parties

-• If there is a globally unique identifier for a party, it is strongly recommended that it be provided in the Identifier element with the corresponding Identifier Type.
-This is preferably an ORCID, but may be an NLA Party Identifier, Scopus Author Identifier, or ResearcherID.
-Local username or staff IDs are also acceptable.
-System lookup facilities for ORCIDs and NLA Party Identifiers are available.
+• If there is a globally unique identifier for a party, preferably an ORCID or a ROR, it is strongly recommended that it be provided in the Identifier element with the corresponding Identifier Type.
+System lookup facilities for ORCIDs and RORs are available.

 • Include all relevant identifiers, as this helps in the disambiguation of similar names, discovery and record linking.